jockmac22/clean_your_rom/README.md

 You will have to have Ruby installed on your machine for these scripts to work.

-To uninstall Clean Your ROM, in a terminal, go to the cloned where you first installed CYR from.
+To uninstall Clean Your ROM, in a terminal, go to the cloned directory where you first installed CYR from.
 Run the following command:

 ```bash